spatialos/gdk-for-unity/docs/content/get-started/set-up.md

 ## Clone the repos

-You need to clone two repositories; the FPS Starter Project and the GDK for Unreal.
+You need to clone two repositories; the FPS Starter Project and the GDK for Unity.

 ### Clone the FPS Starter Project repository